Fact check: Disinformation's impact on the US election – DW – 11/07/2024

 However, the goal of disinformation isn't just to convince people of certain narratives — that might not work that often, said Munoz.
 The long-term goal was to weaken trust in media and democracy.
 "And that almost always happens if you see so much junk — even if I don't believe that, I'm convinced there's only junk online — so mission achieved.
 That's how many people have turned away from mainstream media," she said.
 "Influencers, podcasters, pundits then fill that hole."

-Trump himself created his own social media platform Truth Social in early 2022 after he was kicked off what was then Twitter following the January 6 attack the previous year on the Capitol.
-Musk reinstated Trump's account in November 2022.
+Trump himself created his own social media platform Truth Social in early 2022 after he was kicked off what was then Twitter following the January 6, 2021 attack on the US Capitol by his supporters.
+Musk announced he would reinstate Trump's account in November 2022.

-"Conservative groups and individuals have generally shown greater vulnerability to engaging with and spreading disinformation", said Wihbey, adding that it would require more research to find out whether that was the case in this election cycle.
-Conspiracy theories around the assassination attempt of Trump in the summer were generated and shared by both sides, he said.
+"Conservative groups and individuals have generally shown greater vulnerability to engaging with and spreading disinformation," said Wihbey, adding that it would require more research to find out whether that was the case in this election cycle.
+Conspiracy theories surrounding the assassination attempts on Trump in the summer were generated and shared by both sides, he said.

 And mis- and disinformation is bound to continue.
-US authorities have said they expect foreign adversaries, particularly Russia, to keep pushing disinformation in the coming weeks, well after the elections are over.
+US authorities have said they expect foreign adversaries, particularly Russia, to keep pushing disinformation in the coming weeks, well after the election is over.

 Carla Reveland contributed to this report.